robspassky/sqlshell/users-guide.md

 Because SQLShell's special "block begin" and "block end" command are implemented as structured comments, the same script you run through SQLShell will also work in other database tools.

+*NOTE*: SQL block are run as update operations, not query operations, which means they are not checked for results.
+They are suited primarily to defining stored procedures.

 ### Other SQLShell-specific Commands